Son0fCain/Salem_witch_trials_analysis/README.md

 Are specific factors able to determine whether an accused person was executed?

 ## Dataset
-Given the research questions, the dataset will be:
+Given the research question, the dataset will be:
 - age
 - gender
 - marital status